-Tricia Robinson is an illustrator, photographer and labour activist located in Montréal, Canada.
+Tricia Robinson is an illustrator, photographer and labour organizer located in Montréal, Canada.
 She has been working creatively in whatever she can get her hands on since the early 2000s and has been a freelance illustrator since 2013.
-Initially shying away from having personal politics and social issues merging with her work, these themes are now what show up frequently in her tattoo-style bold, black line work.
-Her work often adds a bit of humour and playfulness to important topics like workers' rights, labour activism, the perils of capitalism, and the importance, value, and future liberation of the working class.
+Initially shying away from having personal politics and social issues merging with her work, it didn’t take her long to realize that this is a huge part of who she is and so now these themes show up heavily.
+Her creative work often adds a bit of humour and playfulness to important topics like workers' rights, labour activism and organizing, the perils of capitalism, and the importance, value, and future liberation of the working class.
 Her illustration career coincides with her work within labour unions in Canada, and her drive and desire to educate and empower workers.

 Aside from illustration, Tricia is also a musician, a novice embroiderer and painter.
 She is a music college drop out with self taught skills and a very strong determination to be her own boss.
 She also absorbed skills and experience from the abundance of love, support, and skill sharing from her community.